simonmichael/hledger/hledger/hledger.m4.md

 This is required in some jurisdictions (eg Canada's Adjusted Cost Base, France's PMPA, UK's S104 pools).
 Lots are still consumed in FIFO order for bookkeeping purposes.

+**SPECID** (specific identification) is in use if a journal entry contains explicit lot selectors like `{2026-01-15, $50}` or `{$50}`, or an explicit lot subaccount like `assets:broker:{2026-01-15, $50}`.

 ### All-accounts reduction

+All of these methods select lots from the account mentioned in the posting.

-The **\*ALL** variants (FIFOALL, LIFOALL, HIFOALL, AVERAGEALL) work like their base methods but additionally validate that the selected lots would also be chosen first if all accounts' lots were considered together.
+The **\*ALL** variants (FIFOALL, LIFOALL, HIFOALL, AVERAGEALL) also validate that these lots are the ones that would be chosen if all accounts' lots were considered together.
-If a lot on another account has higher priority (eg is older under FIFOALL), an error is raised showing which account holds it.
+If there is a more appropriate lot in another account (eg an older lot when using FIFOALL), an error is raised showing which account holds it.
-This is useful when you want to enforce a consistent global disposal order across multiple brokerage accounts.
+This is useful to check and enforce a consistent global disposal order across multiple brokerage/exchange/wallet accounts.

 **AVERAGEALL** additionally computes the weighted average cost across the global pool (all accounts holding that commodity), not just the posting's account.